Freies Deutsches Hochstift: Modern history

 The Goethe House and museum were destroyed during the air raids on Frankfurt am Main in 1944.
 After the conclusion of the Second World War, there was much debate over what should become of the house.
 Some thought it should be kept in ruins, with others seeing rebuilding unnecessary when people were still living in unsatisfactory conditions.
 Ernst Beutler and the Hochstift, however, wanted the house to be rebuilt exactly as it had stood.
 This plan was aided by the fact that the previous interior and contents were removed in good time and were retained.
 Beutler's plan was accepted by the Frankfurt municipality, and reconstruction began in 1947.
 Reconstruction was led by the painter and architect Theo Kellner.
 In 1951, the Goethe House was re-opened to the public by Theodor Heuss, then President of Germany.

 Beutler was succeeded by Detlev Lüders, who served as director between 1963 and 1982.
 Under Lüders, the Hochstift's research and editing activities began; the Hochstift began producing the historical-critical editions of Clemens Brentano and Hugo von Hoffmannsthal.
 In 1973, the Hochstift opened a museum in Rome dedicated to Goethe's Italian Journey.
 It remained under the control of the Hochstift until its closure in 1982.
 In 1997 the museum was reopened as Casa di Goethe, but is no longer under the Hochstift's control.

 In 1997, the Hochstift and Goethe Museum buildings were renovated and the "Arkadensaal", a large room for special exhibitions, lectures and concerts, was built.

 Anne Bohnenkamp-Renken became director in 2003, becoming the first woman to hold the position.
-She has since overseen the publication of a historical-critical edition of Goethe's Faust, as well as the building of the Deutsches Romantik-Museum, a museum deicated to German Romanticism which opened in 2021.
+She has since overseen the publication of a historical-critical edition of Goethe's Faust, as well as the building of the Deutsches Romantik-Museum, a museum dedicated to German Romanticism which opened in 2021.